BigAwesome/Pi-Hole-and-Nextclound-Docker-on-Pi4/README.md

 # PiHole and Nextclound on Pi4 using Docker

 WRNING!
 This project does NOT USE HTTPS!
-ONLY INTENDED FOR USSAGE IN CLOSED NETWORKS OR TESTING.
+ONLY INTENDED FOR TESTING OR USSAGE IN CLOSED NETWORKS.

 If you need to install docker: https://dev.to/rohansawant/installing-docker-and-docker-compose-on-the-raspberry-pi-in-5-simple-steps-3mgl